HubSpot/sanetime/_sources/user/time.txt

     >>> time(2012,1,1,tz='America/Los_Angeles').naive_datetime
     datetime.datetime(2012, 1, 1, 0, 0)

-There are convenience datetime timezone conversions as well.
-These can
+There are other convenience datetime timezone conversions as well.

 ::